 James Whelan is an activist educator committed to building powerful social movements that bring about social and environmental justice.
 James has worked with small and large civil society organisations including Greenpeace, Amnesty International and the Wilderness Society on campaigns to protect forests, promote clean air and uphold human rights.
 He has also been a researcher, research manager and lecturer at several Australian universities, publishing widely on popular education and social movements, participatory democracy and environmental politics.
 He has spoken at national and international conferences.

 James’ community and academic passions blend in his work as director of the Change Agency, a not-for-profit which provides education, training, facilitation and action research support for social change groups in Australia and the Pacific.
 James has facilitated campaign planning, decision-making and evaluation workshops and meetings with hundreds of social movement organisations in the Australia-Pacific region, working with groups of up 1000.
-He lives in Newcastle in the Worimi nation.
+He lives in Newcastle, on the land of the Awabakal and Worimi people.

 Email James or phone 0431 150 928